trackit/aws-workflow-video-on-demand/README.md

 The transcoded video will then be stored into an output bucket.
 API Gateway will let you make API requests to get the list of transcoded videos available in the output bucket.

+Features:
+1. API to perform CRUD operations on the content
+2. S3 tagging
+3. Cognito integration
+4. Metadata stored in DynamoDB
+5. Easy configuration
+6. Easy install - one command to deploy the full stack and the s3 triggers
+7. m3u8 support

 ## Infrastructure

 ![Infrastructure schema](.documentation/infrastructure.png)